 There is more information about superannuation splitting on the Attorney General’s website.

-You may need to seek legal advice.
-Contacts for Women’s Legal Services, Legal Aid and Community Legal Centres can be found in the Directory.
+If someone needs legal advice, contacts for Women’s Legal Services, Legal Aid and Community Legal Centres can be found in the Directory.

 Early access to super